 The new secondary school in Vertou bears the name of one of the founding fathers of Europe.
 The proposal pays homage to the European project.
 It is made up of enamel panels representing a range of cities on the continent.
-The works are accompanied by maps and a participatory educational project, incorporating art, languages, history and geography classes.
+The works are accompanied by maps and a participatory educational project resulting in 18 artworks installed in the corridors.
 Students are invited to follow my travels via a website.

 Competition won in 2017.
 Delivery April 2019.

 The project uses visuals from 15 years of travel.
 It is an attempt to broaden students’ horizons, add to a dynamic environment in harmony with the architecture and initiate students into creative practice by getting them to contribute to research.
 It is made up of 6 polyptychs in enamel panels, 6 round enamel panels, a website presenting visual material gathered during travels to be updated constantly until 2020 and a series of classes with all the students in the school.

 Competition won in July 2016.
 Delivered November 2016.

 Using the "Museums of the World" series of collages, based on an inventory in drawing of international museums collections since 2009, 18 enamel pillars are scattered around the school's two sites.
 Ground signage connects the pillars with the departure point in the central courtyard.
 The undertaking includes two websites and a large-scale art project with eight groups of students.